Stimulating Diffusion Model for Image Denoising via Adaptive Embedding and Ensembling: Introduction

-Secondly, from the denoising perspective, the distortion of the diffusion model mainly comes from the stochasticity inherent in the iterative process.
-Therefore, the challenge of content inconsistency fundamentally constitutes a stochasticity constraint problem.
-To tackle this problem, we propose an adaptive ensembling method that does not require additional training.
-Our ensembling method enables us to traverse through the perception-distortion curve~\cite{8578750} as shown in Figure ~\ref{fig:perception-distortion curve}, which achieves SOTA performance on both distortion-based and perceptual metrics.
+Secondly, the problem of content inconsistency fundamentally constitutes a stochasticity constraint problem.
+Since the distortion of the diffusion model mainly comes from the stochasticity inherent in the iterative process.
+To tackle this problem, we propose an adaptive ensembling method that can adjust distortion and perception without additional training.
+Our ensembling method enables to traverse through the perception-distortion curve~\cite{8578750} as shown in Figure~\ref{fig:perception-distortion curve}, which achieves SOTA performance on both distortion-based and perception-based metrics.

 In summary, our contributions are as follows: